-The Scavenger Hunt School Program is designed for fourth grade classes and provides your students with access to the history of North Bloomfield and the legacy of Hydraulic Gold Mining.
-There are six historic museums available for your class to explore – the Ostrom Livery Stable, Kings Saloon, Smith-Knotwell Drug Store, Skidmore House, McKillican & Mobley General Store, and the Cummins Hall Visitor Center.
+The Scavenger Hunt School Program is designed for fourth grade classes and provides students with access to the history of North Bloomfield and the legacy of Hydraulic Gold Mining.
+There are six historic museums available for classes to explore – the Ostrom Livery Stable, Kings Saloon, Smith-Knotwell Drug Store, Skidmore House, McKillican & Mobley General Store, and the Cummins Hall Visitor Center.

-One adult will be stationed at each building to provide security and supervision.
-The students will spend between 10-15 minutes in each building.
+One adult is stationed at each building to provide security and supervision.
+The students spend between 10-15 minutes in each building.
 The teacher should oversee the activity and time the rotations.

-Students are permitted to explore the park museums without careful supervision from park staff.
-Most of our exhibits are out in the open and not behind glass.
-Many of the artifacts are fragile and difficult to replace.
+Students may explore the park museums without careful supervision from park staff.
+Most exhibits are out in the open and not behind glass.
+Many of the artifacts are fragile and impossible to replace.
 The mere act of touching an object transfers body oils that will deteriorate a surface over time.
 Touching objects or engaging in horseplay may lead to an irreversible accident.
 Please impress upon your adult chaperones to take their jobs very seriously.

 When you arrive and have gathered your entire group together, please advise park staff at the visitor center.
 A staff member will provide you with a 10-15 minute orientation, a brief history of the park, and review guidelines for exploring the museums before we open them up.The 11-page manual includes the Scavenger Hunt program description and forms for students.

 We recommend that you accomplish the following prior to your park visit:

 - Familiarize your students and parents with hydraulic gold mining history before they arrive.

 - Designate teams of five to eight students.
 Each team will be chaperoned by an adult.